jfitzell/weddingsite/accommodation.md

 * Telephone: +44 (0)844 815 9029 *(From Canada, dial 011 44 844 815 0929)*
 * Email: 029rs@jupiterhotels.co.uk

-If travelling by car, hotel is 1.5 miles along the A6
+If travelling by car, hotel is 1.5 miles along the A6 off juntion 6 on the M61.
+See <a target="_blank" href="http://www.mercurebolton.co.uk/contact.html">here</a> for more details.

 ##The Premier Inn Bolton (Stadium/Arena)

 We have not reserved any rooms at <a target="_blank" href="http://www.premierinn.com/en/hotel/BOLBAR/">The Premier Inn Bolton (Stadium/Arena)</a> (because the rate is cheaper online) but it is a large hotel near the wedding reception venue, so this is another option if you would like coach transport to and from the wedding.

 If travelling by car, the Premier Inn is just off junction 6 on the M61.
+See <a target="_blank" href="http://www.premierinn.com/en/hotel/BOLBAR/bolton-stadium/arena">here</a> for more details.

 If travelling by train, this hotel is probably your best option!
 It's next to Horwich Parkway train station, which is a 20-30 minute journey from Preston or Manchester Piccadilly train station.